IASP Early Career Research Grants Program

 - Acknowledgment that neither the IASP nor the Early Career Research Grant will be liable (i.e. charged) for any indirect costs (overhead and handling fees) associated with the execution of the work described in the application.

 IASP will not consider incomplete applications.
+All applications must be submitted in English.

 - IASP will award multiple grants per year to be used by eligible applicants who are starting their independent career.